 Macro photography is great when you are working with small objects.
 The effect is just how it should be: the background is blurred, and the thing itself is in focus and plays with all its edges.
 This mode allows you to draw additional attention to the main object and show it exceptionally clearly, down to the smallest detail.
 When you photograph any small object, jewelry, cosmetics, etc., feel free to use the macro mode.

 You may also like to read: Canon 100mm Macro Lens: Review & Buying Guide for Canon 100mm Macro f/2.8 Prime Lens

 6. Do I Need A Tripod?

 Fixing the camera firmly has another advantage: once you set everything up and storyboard, you don’t have to re-point the camera every time.
 You can calmly photograph what is in the frame.
-This is especially convenient when you need to shoot the same object from all sides: turn it and press the trigger, that’s all.
+This is incredibly convenient when you need to shoot the same object from all sides: turn it and press the trigger, that’s all.

 A tripod may not be the most expensive, but it must be stable and of high quality.
 It is dangerous to save on it.
 Make sure before purchasing that, the tripod can hold your camera in any position and at different heights.
-Before going to the store, read carefully the instructions for choosing a tripod.
+Before going to the store, read the instructions carefully for choosing a tripod.

 Sometimes it happens that the tripod has not yet been purchased, and the photos are needed urgently.
 How to get out of the situation?
 There are some tricks.
-Try placing the camera on top of a stack of thick books, or perhaps directly on top of the shooting surface.
+Try placing the camera on top of a stack of thick books, or directly on top of the shooting surface.
 You can also use the self-timer or press the shutter button as you exhale to help your hands shake less.

 Conclusion: Product Photography is Easy